colts70/The-Sematic-Stack/README.md

 The web has DNS for location.
 HESS / DFH is DNS for meaning.

 This protocol addresses one of the hardest problems in AI and the web: semantic grounding and hallucination at the root of meaning.

 Core Safety Principle “All downstream systems may accept, reject, weight, or override declarations according to their own trust, safety, and policy models.”

 Deterministic Grounding Pipeline DNS → /https://yourdomain.com/.well-known/stack → AI Grounding → Knowledge Graph → Model Output

 This project is not affiliated with Google, Amazon, OpenAI, or any third party.
 HESS/DFH was created by the public for the public.

 Background & Motivation HESS / DFH is the modern deterministic extension of Berners-Lee’s Semantic Web: a universal first-hop that tells machines:

 “Start here.
 This is the deterministic meaning and provenance root.”

-Domains become neutral semantic authorities, defining the official identity and provenance of a topic.
+Domains become neutral semantic anchor authorities, defining the official identity and provenance of a topic.

-This creates a public semantic layer for the web — simple, decentralized, permissionless, and universally adoptable.
+This creates a Public Semantic Layer for the web — simple, decentralized, permissionless, and universally adoptable.

 HESS KG Arbitration Model (v1.0) A unified framework for how AI systems integrate deterministic grounding with probabilistic reasoning and safety.

 Truth Pipeline DNS → HESS → KG → RLHF → Model Output

-Draft v3.0 Spec: DFH Ready v1.0 License: MIT Date: 2025-11-23 6.
-What This Repository Defines 6.1 Components The Semantic Web Stack Hierarchical Expressed Semantic Stack (HESS) The Deterministic First-Hop Protocol (DFH) HESS and DFH refer to the same system: “The stable semantic starting point for understanding any topic.”
+Draft v3.0 Spec: DFH Ready v1.0 License: MIT Date: 2025-11-23

+What This Repository Defines Components The Semantic Web Stack Hierarchical Expressed Semantic Stack (HESS) The Deterministic First-Hop Protocol (DFH) HESS and DFH refer to the same system: “The stable semantic starting point for understanding any topic.”

 HESS / DFH is DNS for meaning.